dersnek/reddit-to-telegram/README.md

 ## Usage

 1. Add the bot as administrator to Telegram channels you'd like to post to.
-2a.
-To fetch latest hot post which hasn't been pushed yet:
+2. To fetch latest hot post which hasn't been pushed yet:
 ```
 RedditToTelegram.hot(
     subreddit_name_1: :telegram_channel_id_1,
     subreddit_name_2: :telegram_channel_id_2
   )
 ```
-2b.
-To push one specific post:
+Or to push one specific post (the only thing you need to set up for this is your telegram bot token):
 ```
 RedditToTelegram.single("regular_link_to_post", :telegram_channel_id)
 ```